Lastory/BrownDust-Calculator/README.md

 * [日本語](#紹介)

 ## Intro
-This a damage calculator for Brown Dust.
+This a damage calculator for Brown Dust (Data based  on Japane / Taiwan / Asia servers).
 Relies on .NET framework  4.7.1 or later version.
 You can [download it here](https://www.microsoft.com/net/download/dotnet-framework-runtime).

 ## How to Use